Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The testis in men and the ovary in women, in addition to reproductive cells, produce and release into the blood sex hormones, under the influence of which secondary sexual characteristics are formed.
+The testicle (testis) in men and the ovary (ovarium) in women, in addition to sex cells, produce and secrete sex hormones into the blood, under the influence of which secondary sexual characteristics are formed.

-Endocrine function in the testicle has interstitium, represented by glandular cells - interstitial endocrinocytes of the testicle (Leydig cells).
-These cells are located in a loose connective tissue between the convoluted seminiferous tubules, next to the blood and lymphatic capillaries.
-Interstitial endocrinocytes of the testicle secrete the male sex hormone testosterone (androgen), which affects the development of genital organs, puberty, spermatogenesis, the formation of secondary sexual characteristics, sexual behavior.
+The endocrine function in the testicle is performed by the interstitium, represented by glandular cells - interstitial endocrinocytes of the testicle (Leydig cells).
+These cells are located in the loose connective tissue between the convoluted seminiferous tubules, next to the blood and lymphatic capillaries.
+Interstitial endocrinocytes of the testicle secrete the male sex hormone testosterone (androgen), which affects the development of the genitals, puberty, spermatogenesis, the formation of secondary sexual characteristics, and sexual behavior.

-The ovaries produce sex hormones estrogen (folliculin) and progesterone and a small amount of androgens.
+The ovary produces the sex hormones estrogen (folliculin) and progesterone and a small amount of androgens.

-Estrogens, secreted by the cells of the granular layer of maturing follicles, affect the development of genital and body organs according to the female type, sexual behavior, stimulate the proliferation of the uterine mucosa during the menstrual cycle.
+Estrogens secreted by the cells of the granular layer of maturing follicles influence the development of the genitals and body according to the female type, sexual behavior, and stimulate the proliferation of the uterine mucosa during the menstrual cycle.

-Progesterone, synthesized by cells of the yellow body - luteocytes, prepares the mucous membrane of the uterus for the perception of a fertilized egg, affects the development of the placenta, mammary glands, and also inhibits the growth of new follicles.
+Progesterone, synthesized by the cells of the corpus luteum - luteocytes, prepares the mucous membrane of the uterus to receive a fertilized egg, affects the development of the placenta, mammary glands, and also delays the growth of new follicles.

 What's bothering you?